+- 1. Two units, each test will be worth approximately 200 points. - Tentative Test Schedule: Ch 8-10 February 22, Ch 11/13 April 2 - 2.
+Weekly homework rubrics 8 points each, for 15 weeks.
+Homework grades will intentionally be optional.
+You are expected to put in the time and effort to learn the material and stay current whether you submit these or not.
+Any homework not submitted by the due date will be ignored/excused (and will reduce your total points possible in the course).
+No late homework will be accepted.

-- 1. Two units, each test will be worth approximately 200 points.\\ Tentative Test Schedule: Ch 8-10 February 24, Ch 11/13 April 5 - 2.
-Weekly progress report \\\, due by 11:59pm on Saturday each week, worth 8 points each. - 3.
-Academic Goal quizzes, approximately 12-16, worth 5 points each. - 4.
-A project in three parts, multi-state models, joint life models, and profit testing, worth between 125 points per part. - 5.
-A cumulative final exam, worth 250 points.
+Recommended problems are posted on the course webpage.
+Homework problems themselves will NOT - be collected. - 3.
+Coaching Actuaries guizzes, approximately 9, worth 5 points each. - 4.
+A project in two parts, multi-state model and profit testing, worth approximately 420 points in total.
+See course website for assignment details and tentative due dates. - 5.
+A cumulative final exam, worth 300 points.

-Grading Scale: Standard 10 point scale
+Grading Scale: Standard 10-point scale with approximately 1165 to 1285 points possible.